Defamation law attorney Aaron Kelly answers questions about the limits on free speech.

-What do speech, press, religion and petition freedoms afford us?
+What do speech, press, religion, and petition freedoms afford U.S. Citizens?

 There are limits to freedom of speech, and those limits boil down to public safety and honesty.
 The classic example of unprotected speech is screaming fire in a crowded room when there is no fire, as the welfare of the citizenry becomes paramount.
-Protests require permits to ensure civil life; permits also ensure that proper safety requirements are met.
+Another example: protests require permits to ensure proper safety requirements are met.

-As for Internet law and our basic freedoms of expression, the big issue these days is the matter of online defamation.
-People are less careful about what they say online, which often results in defamation lawsuits.
-The anonymity the Internet affords presents another layer of litigation, as you first have to go through the process of uncovering the legal name of the defaming party…and many people use freedom of speech as a defense during this stage to block their name from entering the public record.
+A big issue these days is online defamation.
+People are less careful about what they say online.
+Moreover, from a procedural standpoint, Internet anonymity presents another layer of litigation, as plaintiffs must first uncover the legal names of their accusers.
+In anonymous situations, many people use a freedom of speech as a defense to keep their names from entering public records; sometimes it works, sometimes it doesn’t.

 Easy, since the beginning.
-Well, maybe not Tim Burners Lee beginning, but for arguments sake, let’s just say that once the public merged onto “the information super highway” (remember when that was the phrase), people started to censor.
-In the early years, copyright infringement and defamation worked as effective litigation-based strategy for online censorship.
-And back then, before the DMCA, website operators were not protected….so yes, it happened quite a bit – and still does today.
+Well, maybe not Tim Burners Lee beginning, but for arguments sake, let’s just say that once the public merged onto “the information super highway” (remember when that was the phrase), it was on.
+In the early years, copyright infringement and defamation were used as litigation tools to censor online content.
+And back then, before the DMCA and Section 230 of the CDA, website operators were not protected from third-party liability.

 What are some common censorship targets?

-Depends on where in the world you are.
+Depends on where you are.
 I wrote a story a couple of weeks ago about a guy who was charged with defamation for talking unkindly about the King of Thailand online.
-Now, nobody’s going to be jailed in the United States for criticizing the government (threatening government officials, however, will land you in hot water).
-Heck, many of the most successful Web outlets were built on government criticism.
-In the U.S., it’s mainly copyright infringement and defamation that lead to “censorship” issues.
+Would that ever happen in the United States?
+Probably not.
+Heck, some of the most successful Web outlets were built on the backs of government criticism.

 CISPA Explained In Plain English

 D.C.
 Lawmakers have initiated H.R.
 3523, CISPA.
-Its stated intent is a defense weapon in the battle to prevent cyber attacks against America.
+It’s being sold as a “defense weapon” in the battle to prevent cyber attacks.

-- Government agents, who can justify their suspicions of an alleged cyber crime, they can access your account, read and interpret your emails, and then act as they see fit.
+- Government agents to access digital accounts, read and interpret personal emails, and then act as they see fit.

-- ISPs and social media platforms to hand over to data to the government without penalty.
+- ISPs and social media platforms to disseminate personal data to the government without penalty.

-The specifics of the law aren’t all that specific, though.
+CISPA specifics aren’t all that specific.
 The verbiage is vague, but includes allowances to bypass current online privacy exemptions.
-If passed, the concern is that “Big Brother” would be able to monitor, censor and disrupt any online communication it deems upsetting to the government or private parties.
+If passed, the concern is that “Big Brother” would be able to monitor, censor, and disrupt any online communication it deems upsetting.

-A spokesperson for the Center for Democracy and Technology, Kendall Burman, says Congress is considering several cybersecurity bills, but she’s worried that CISPA could negatively impact the open Internet.
-At this point, CISPA has been formally introduced, referred and reported.
-A vote is expected soon.
+A spokesperson for the Center for Democracy and Technology, Kendall Burman, says Congress is considering several cyber security bills, but she’s worried that CISPA could negatively impact the open Internet.

-According to a press release issued by the Center for Democracy and Technology, CISPA gives Internet Service Providers the right to forward your private communications straight to the U.S. government, privacy protections be damned.
+According to the Center for Democracy and Technology, CISPA gives ISPs the right to forward private communications straight to the U.S. government, privacy protections be damned.

-Another Internet advocacy group, the Electronic Frontier Foundation, has also expressed concerns for CISPA and its potential impact on the future of the Internet.
-They’re vehemently against CISPA’s lack of consideration for individual privacy.
+Another Internet advocacy group, the Electronic Frontier Foundation, has also expressed concerns for CISPA’s potential impact on the future of the Internet and seeming lack of consideration for individual privacy.

 CISPA contains very few restrictions on what information can be collected or the manner in which it can be used.
-As such, if a company can make a convincing claim that its actions were motivated by “cybersecurity purposes,” they can do their invasive surgery and cut into the privacy of any individual.
+If a company can convincingly claim its actions were motivated by “cyber security purposes,” they can, theoretically, cut into the privacy of any individual.

 If You Can’t Say Something Nice About the Government, Don’t Say Anything At All!